GC-public-projects/wordnetPython/README.md

 	print('Wordnet multilanguage installation...')
 	nltk.download('omw-1.4')
 ```
-Once this script was run the downloaded libraries should be on linux here `/home/username/nltk_data/corpora`.
-The files names should be `wordnet.zip` & `omw-1.4.zip`
+Once this script was run, the downloaded libraries should be on linux here `/home/YourUsername/nltk_data/corpora` & on Windows here : `C:\Users\YourUsername\AppData\Roaming\nltk_data\corpora` The files names should be `wordnet.zip` & `omw-1.4.zip`.

+Then, copy the `nltk_data` in app/src/main/assets (create assets if doesn't exist).
+We will replicate the folder structure and content into our app folder by using some functions later in our code.
+We will also need to add the folder created path in the nltk data path variable thanks to a python function.

 ### Viewmodel dependencies